pauliusrauba/LLMs_interface/README.md

 ### 6. Citation

+The details on the implementations can be found in the paper.
 If you found this repo useful, please consider citing our paper:
 ```
 @Article{imrie2023redefining,
     title={Redefining Digital Health Interfaces with Large Language Models},